Purpose

 AAM Axiom References

-- Axiom 1 (v1.5): Photoelectric effect ejects specific
+- Axiom 1 (v1.6): Photoelectric effect ejects specific planetrons determined by incoming wave frequency (resolved Feb 2026).

 Energy is derived from motion.
-EM waves = longitudinal pressure/density waves in \(SL_{-2}\)aether . \(E = h\nu\) describes wave-matter interaction effectiveness. - Axiom 8 (v1.2): Distance-dependent interaction hierarchy: gravitational primary at nucleus-planetron scale.
+EM waves = longitudinal pressure/density waves in \(SL_{-2}\)aether . \(E = h\nu\) describes wave-matter interaction effectiveness. - Axiom 8 (v1.3): Distance-dependent interaction hierarchy: gravitational primary at nucleus-

+planetron scale.
 Gyroscopic spin-axis stability maintains orbital configurations.

-- Axiom 10 (v2.3): \(G_{-1} = 3.81 \times 10^{13}\) m³/(kg·s²) at \(SL_{-1}\) (required by Kepler constraint).
+Chirality-surplus/deficit dual mechanism. - Axiom 10 (v2.3): \(G_{-1} = 3.81 \times 10^{13}\) m\(^{3}\)/(kg\(\cdot\)s\(^{2}\)) at \(SL_{-1}\) (required by Kepler constraint).
 Wave-planetron coupling: pressure gradients act on planetrons,

 nucleon (\(\sim\)1836\(\times\) mass) acts as anchor.
-Nucleons are active stars with iron cores.
+Nucleons are active stars withiron cores .

 Connections to Other AAM Principles